-(ii) Zhuguanglu Property Management Agreement and Sales Centre Property Services Agreement
+(ii) Property Management Agreement of the Laurel House Project

-Reference is made to the announcement of the Company of 18 July 2018 regarding the continuing connected transactions of the Zhuguanglu Property Management Agreement and Sales Centre Property Services Agreement (as defined in such an announcement) between GYPD (a wholly-owned subsidiary of the Company) and 粤海物業管理有限公司 (Yuehai Property Management Co., Ltd.[@]) ("YPM") (an indirect non-wholly owned subsidiary of Guangdong Holdings, the ultimate controlling shareholder of the Company).
+Reference is made to the announcements of the Company dated 18 July 2018 and 30 August 2019 regarding the continuing connected transactions of the preliminary property management services agreement of the Laurel House (originally known as Yuehai Zhuguang Yashe District) (the "Property Management Agreement") and its supplemental agreement, both entered into between GYPD, a wholly-owned subsidiary of the Company, and 粤海物業管理有限公司 (Yuehai Property Management Co., Ltd.) ("YPM").

-On 26 October 2016, GYPD and YPM entered into Zhuguanglu Property Management Agreement, pursuant to which YPM shall provide certain property management services to GYPD in respect of the properties of Zhuguanglu Project (now named as the Laurel House Project) from 1 September 2016 to 31 August 2018.
-On 1 February 2018, GYPD and YPM entered into Sales Centre Property Services Agreement, pursuant to which YPM shall provide certain preliminary property preparation services in respect of the sales venue of the Laurel House Project to GYPD from 1 February 2018 to 31 January 2019.
+- (a) On 26 October 2016, GYPD and YPM entered into the Property Management Agreement, pursuant to which, YPM provided certain property management services to GYPD in respect of the properties of the Zhuguanglu Project (now named as the Laurel House Project) for the period from 1 September 2016 to 31 August 2019 (both days inclusive). - (b) On 30 August 2019, GYPD and YPM entered into the supplemental agreement (the "Supplemental Agreement"), pursuant to which, YPM shall continue to provide certain property management services in respect of the Laurel House properties to GYPD for the period from 1 September 2019 to 31 December 2020 (both days inclusive). - (c) During the year under review, the relevant service fees paid by GYPD to YPM amounted to approximately RMB8,335,000 (equivalent to approximately HK\$9,479,000).